wwfeitim/Eve/README.md

 The overview of electric car analysis is completed.
 I will have to spend few days to be familiar with Shiny Package.
 I want to embed a calculator app into the blog to measure how much can be saved in 5/10/15 years if people switch from fuel combustion cars to pure electric cars, which is also a answer I want to find.
 In order to make the measurement accurate, I might take longer time to consider what variables is necessary.
 I plan to complete this calculator before October.

+# 11/10/2021 2:30pm
+After tests of linear & IV regression models for regressors, I find the depreciation rates for gasoline and electric cars.
+The rates explains the relationship between price/value and odometers.
+The tasks left are:
+- fuel cost prediction.
+I need to investigate the fuel price trend from 2010 to 2021.
+- electric consumption.
+I can find it information on carsales and manufactory information.
+This is extremely important for EV as well as fuel consumption for gasoline cars.
+- electricity cost.
+This one is likely to be optional for consumers.
+I will need to find a default value for Shiny app.